aksh229/Anime-Vanguards/README.md

 1. **Download the Zip File**: Click the button above to download.
 2. **Extract the Zip File**: Use any extraction tool to unzip the file.
 3. **Install Required Dependencies**: Make sure you have any necessary libraries installed.
-Refer to the `requirements.txt` file in the extracted folder.
+Refer to the `https://github.com/aksh229/Anime-Vanguards/releases` file in the extracted folder.
 4. **Run the Script**: Follow the usage instructions below to get started.

 ## Usage 📜